gvnwltrs/daily-functional-programming-practice/README.md

 More recursion!
 Nice to have an approach to handle loops or iterations in a cleaner, and at times more efficient.
 This is no one size fits all approach, but I believe it's a good approach to have ready in the toolbox for many cases that won't produce as stack overflow (especially if the programming language uses Tail Recursion Optimization).

 ### Day 11: Thursday, September 19, 2024 - Function Composition & Currying
 Another day of practicing composition and currying.
 Yesterday, not the best.
-I implemented the
+I implemented recursion with impure and pure functions in what felt like a sloppy way.
+Maybe I can redeem myself a bit today.